keepcalm-mobile/spacex_missions/README.md

 # spacex_missions

-In order to run this project, run these commands in the root directory:
+In order to test this application, run these commands in the root directory:

  flutter pub get